 To make matters worse, it is far from certain what people making contributions into the system now will get back in the future with some estimates showing the system will collapse long before many of us reach pension age, which is also increasing at a steady rate.
-The article claims that INPS will implode in 2030 due to Italy’s ageing population and the president of INPS Tito Boeri states the fact that the obvious answer is to encourage immigration which, with a properly implemented policy, would not only solve a looming pension crisis but make Italy an economic powerhouse once again.
-As you can imagine, if Mr Salvini is involved Mr Boeri will soon only be going to an INPS office to claim his unemployment benefits.
+The article claims that INPS will implode in 2030 due to Italy’s ageing population and Tito Boeri (president of INPS until February 2019) states that the obvious answer is to encourage immigration which, with a properly implemented policy, would not only solve a looming pension crisis but make Italy an economic powerhouse once again.
+Immigration is a controversial subject in Italy at present and is unlikely to be encouraged over the coming years.

 This brings us to what is known as ‘The Second Pillar’, which are supplementary pensions or ‘prevedenza complementare’.
 Unlike the UK system where employers are now obliged to setup a pension scheme for employees and make contributions, this is not the case in Italy so as an employee you may or may not be offered access to a private pension and as a self-employed person it is, naturally, entirely up to you to organise a Piano Individuale Pensionistico (PIP) or Fondi Pensione Aperto (FPA), which are similar although FPAs are preferable as they are generally lower cost and there is more flexibility around contributions.